 Not every S-tier champion is right for every player.
 Choosing the wrong archetype for your playstyle will cost you more games than a suboptimal tier ranking.

-For item optimization mid-game — especially when enemy itemization changes after the first recall — tools like buildzcrank use real-time game state data to recommend item adjustments based on what enemies are actually building, not just static pre-game templates.
-For a breakdown of S-tier picks in every role, see the best top lane champions for patch 26.8.
+For item optimization mid-game — especially when enemy itemization changes after the first recall — tools like buildzcrank use real-time game state data to recommend item adjustments.
+For S-tier picks in every role, see the best top lane champions for patch 26.8.

 Frequently Asked Questions About Top Lane in LoL 2026